Sarkutz/initmux/README.md

 - Root: 2

-- other : watch df -h   # This window is described in Command Form
+- other : watch df -h   # This window is described in Command Way

 models:
     ranger: